 To the Courier Patrons.

-E take this method of informing our patrons that all Job work and Advertisement accounts will be made out, and presented for payment
+We take this method of informing our patrons that all Job-work and Advertisement accounts will be made out, and presented for payment

-Persons living out of the State, who send Advertisements and Job-work, are requested to state, who, and where their accounts are to be sent for payment.
+Persons living out of the State, who send Advertisements and Job-work, are requested to state who, and where their accounts are to be sent for payment.
 May 6, 1837.

-BRIGADE ORDERS,
+BRIGADE ORDERS.

-HEAD QUARTERS, Hobkirk, 13th September 1637.
+HEAD QUARTERS, Hobkirk, 13th September 1837.

-ROBERT J. BROWNFIELD, Esq having been appointed Brigade Inspector of the 5th Brigade South Carolina Militia, with the rank of Major, will be obeyed and respected accordingly.
-By order of J. W. CANTEY, By order of J. W. CANTEY, Sept.
-15 20 3t.
+BOBERT J. BROWNFIELD, E-4 having been appointed Brigade Inspector of the 5th Brigade South Carolina Militia, with the rank of Major, will be obeyed and respected accordingly.
+By order of J. W. CANTEY,

+See 15 90 24 Bright Gan By order of J. W. CANTEY,

+Sept.
+15 29 3t.

-The Columbia Telescope and Times and Gazette will give the above three insertions.
+The Columbia Telescope and Times and Gazette

+will give the above three insertions.

-COMMITTED to the Jail of Kershaw District on the 20th inst. a negro man who calls him-self Emanuel, and says that he belongs to John Louis of Charleston, S. C. Said negro is about feet 7 inches high, a bright mulatto, and has with him a Badge, marked "Mechanic, 414," Charleston.
+COMMITTED to the Jail of Kershaw District on the 20th inst. a negro man who calls him-self Emanuel, and says that he belongs to John Louis of Charleston, S. C. Said negro is about two Double Gins of 80 saws in a stand each, 5 feet 7 inches high, a bright mulatto, and has with him a Badge, marked "Mechanic, 414," Charleston.
 He is about 29 years of age.

-The owner is requested to come forward, prove property, pay charges and take him away.
+The owner is requested to come forward, prove you will please order me a Double Gin, of the owner is requested to come forward, prove property, pay charges and take him away.
 Sept.
-23 21 tf C. I. SHIVER, J. R. D.
+23 21 tf C. I. SHIVER, J. E. D.

-TRAYED from the subscriber some time since, a large black horse Mule, stout built, his eyes are weak; he was purchased from a person residing in Lancaster district, and was going in that direction when last heard of.
+TRAYED from the subscriber some time since, a large black horse Mule, stout built, his eyes are weak; he was purchased from a person residing in Lancaster district, and was going in that direc-tion when last heard of.
 Any person taking up said Mule and delivering him to .
 J. Shannon, Camden, or to the subscriber near Bradford Springs shall be liberally rewarded.

-ELEANOR SPANN.
-July 15, 11 tf
+July 15, 11 tf E ELEANOR SPANN.

 THE unclosed business of the subscriber, is put in the hands of William Anderson, Esq., who is duly authorised to settle the same.
 Circumstances render it necessary that payments should be promptly made, and it is hoped, that all will avail themselves of this notice, or it may be too late.
-July 29 13 tf P. M'CASKILL
+July 29 13 tf P. M'CASKILL quently witnessing it in operation.
+The utility of the double cylinders and saving of labor, will be readily perceived and properly appreciated by the

 THE success of the SOUTHERN TONIC is unprecedented.
-It has been anxiously sought after by all persons in every part of the United States, and its widely extended distribution has been owing to the many requests received from the many requests received fr though it originated in an obscure p rt of the country but a few years since, it is now found in all the principal towns and villages in the Union, and its virtues as a cure for Ague and Fever, and as a general Tonic, are apprecated by all who have used it Being as it professes a compound of Southern Vegetables, it is needless to offer the assurance that there is no Arsenic, Mercury, nor any thing in the least hurtful to the human constitu-tion in it.
-It will be found a valuable Medicine in all cases of Dyspepsia and disorganised Stomach and Bowelsl and patients convalescing from il-lious Fever, will derive the most important benefits from the use of the Southern Tonic.
+It has been anxiously sought after by all persons in every part of the United States, and its widely extended distribution has been owing to the many requests received from every section of the South and South West.
+Although it originated in an obscure part of the country but a few years since, it is now found in all the principal towns and villages in the Union, and its virtues as a cure for Ague and Fever, and as a general Tonic, are appreciated by all who have used it Being as it professes a compound of Southern Vegetables, it is needless to offer the assurance that there is no Arsenic, Mercury, nor any thing in the least hurtful to the human constitution in it.
+It will be found a valuable Medicine fits from the use of the Southern Tonic.
 It may be administered to children and infants of the most tender age with the utmost safety.
-Prepared by Coster andCoxe at their Labratory, at Montgomery Alabama.
+Prepared by Coster and Coxe at their Labratory, at Montgomery Alabama.
 For sale by their appointed agent, JAMES R. M'KAIN.